upasadena/interactive-cyoa-tutorial/docs/mechanics/rows.md

 ---

 # Rows
 The basic building block of Interactive CYOAs made with this creator is the Row.
-Rows are not only the sections that divide the CYOA up, but it is only attached to a Row where Objects can exist.
+Rows are not only the sections that divide the CYOA up, but it is only attached to a Row where Choices can exist.
+In that way, Rows can be seen as groups of Choices.

 ## Creating Rows
 Create a Row by opening up the sidebar and pressing _Create New Row_.